Coy-Torreblanca/computercraft/src/chest/README_CHEST.md

 -- Empty entire inventory (auto-detects chest) chest.deposit_all()

--- Or specify explicit direction if needed chest.get_item("minecraft:stone", 64, "bottom")
+-- Or specify exact chest peripheral if you have multiple chests chest.get_item("minecraft:stone", 64, "minecraft:chest_0") chest.deposit_item("minecraft:dirt", 32, "minecraft:chest_1")
 ```

 ## Requirements

+**Important:** This module requires a **wired modem network** setup:
+1. Turtle must have a wired modem attached
-- Chest must be wrapped as a peripheral (adjacent or on wired network)
+2. Chest must have a wired modem attached
-- Direction can be: `"front"`, `"back"`, `"left"`, `"right"`, `"top"`, `"bottom"`
-- Or use peripheral names like `"minecraft:chest_0"` for networked chests
+3. Both modems must be connected via network cable
+4. Chests will have names like `"minecraft:chest_0"`, `"minecraft:chest_1"`, etc.

-- If direction is `nil`, automatically finds any adjacent chest
+If `peripheral_name` is `nil`, automatically finds the first chest on the network.

 ## Module Integration